rebontadeb/rcciit_training/podman/06-podman-run-stop.md

 podman run -d docker.io/basics/my-sample-app:v1
 ```
 If we want the container needs to be run with our own defined name
-we can run it using the `-n` flag.
+we can run it using the `--name` flag.

 ```
-podman run -d -n sample-app quay.io/basics/my-sample-app:v1
+podman run -d --name sample-app quay.io/basics/my-sample-app:v1
 ```